NATIONAL GRANDMA MOSES DAY

 - Awarded the first honorary doctorate from Philadelphia’s Moore College of Art.

-- 1969 – A United States commemorative stamp was issued in her honor.
+- 1969 – A United States commemorative stamp issued in her honor.

 - 2006 – Her work Sugaring Off (1943) became her highest selling work at US $1.2 million.
 Sugaring Off was a prime example of the simple rural scenes for which she was well-known.

-- Grandma Moses’ painting, Fourth of July, was given, by Otto Kallir, to the White House where it still hangs today.
+- Otto Kallir gives the Grandma Moses’ painting, Fourth of July, to the White House where it still hangs today.

 Explore the artwork of Anna Mary Robertson Moses.
 You might be surprised to know how familiar she is to you.
 Use #GrandmaMosesDay to post on social media.

 NATIONAL GRANDMA MOSES DAY HISTORY